-As you apply to fellowships and jobs, the University is ready to help with your CV and application materials.
-Please contact Amy Clobes, Director of Professional Development, in the Office of Graduate & Postdoctoral Affairs.
+Already finished with the dissertation?
+As you apply to fellowships and jobs, the University is here to help with your CV and application materials.
+Please contact Amy Clobes, Director of Professional Development in the Office of Graduate & Postdoctoral Affairs, to arrange an appointment.

-Here are some ways to find support for your work, from foundational language training to pre-dissertation research and dissertation completion fellowships:
+Below please find additional sources of support for your work, from foundational language training to pre-dissertation research and dissertation completion fellowships.